 To date, we have manufactured our HyperAcute immunotherapies in our facilities in Ames, Iowa.
-We are in the process of transferring all of our manufacturing to a new facility also located in Ames.
+We have transferred all of our manufacturing to a new facility also located in Ames.
 We believe this facility is adequate to supply all of the Phase 3 clinical trial drug requirements for at least the first two of our HyperAcute product candidates and initial commercial quantities of HyperAcute Pancreas in the United States.
 We are in the process of finalizing manufacturing process improvements that have the potential to significantly increase our production capacity.